-"Pau1, an apostle of Christ Jesus by the will of God according to the promise of the life which is in Christ Jesus,"
+"Paul, an apostle of Christ Jesus by the will of God according to the promise of the life which is in Christ Jesus,"

 Paul never once repudiated his authority as an apostle.
 There were many believers, particularly the Jewish believers, who never accepted his authority.
 They felt he was a bit irregular, and wasn't one of the original twelve.
 He was constantly under suspicion.
 But Paul knew that he spoke as a divine spokesman.
 He had that authority.
-When he wrote his first letter to the church at Thessalonica, he said, which you heard from us, you accepted it not as the word of men but as what really is, the word of God, which is at work in you."
+When he wrote his first letter to the church at Thessalonica, he said,

+"And we also thank God constantly for this that when you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you."